 Cloud computing was supposed to make infrastructure cheaper and easier to manage.
 Instead, for many organizations, cloud spending has become one of the hardest parts of operating modern software.

-This is because cloud pricing is flexible, and that flexibility creates complexity.
+Cloud pricing is flexible — and that flexibility creates complexity.
 One of the biggest complexities comes from commitment-based discounts like Savings Plans or Reserved Instances.
 These programs can significantly reduce compute costs, but they require organizations to commit to future usage.
 If workloads change, teams risk paying for capacity they no longer need.

 This is why many organizations struggle with continuous cloud cost optimization.
-Costs don’t just need to be optimized once, they must be monitored, adjusted, and improved continuously as infrastructure evolves.
+Costs do not just need to be optimized once — they must be monitored, adjusted, and improved continuously as infrastructure evolves.

-In this guide, we’ll break down the biggest cloud cost optimization challenges organizations face today.
+This guide breaks down the 10 biggest cloud cost optimization challenges organizations face today, and the specific practices that solve each one.
 Understanding these challenges is the first step toward building a sustainable cloud cost strategy.

 Why Cloud Cost Optimization Is So Difficult

-Before diving into specific cloud cost optimization challenges, it’s important to understand why controlling cloud spend is inherently difficult.
-Unlike traditional infrastructure where costs were relatively predictable, cloud environments are dynamic, distributed, and constantly changing.
+Before diving into specific cloud cost optimization challenges, it is important to understand why controlling cloud spend is inherently difficult.
+Unlike traditional infrastructure, where costs were relatively predictable, cloud environments are dynamic, distributed, and constantly changing.

-• Complex pricing models: Cloud providers offer multiple pricing options such as on-demand, reserved capacity, Savings Plans, and spot instances.
-Choosing the right mix can be difficult.
+- Complex pricing models: Cloud providers offer multiple pricing options such as on-demand, reserved capacity, Savings Plans, and spot instances.
+Choosing the right mix is difficult without dedicated tooling.

-• Commitment-based discounts create risk: Discounts like Savings Plans or Reserved Instances reduce costs but require long-term commitments.
-If usage drops, companies may pay for unused capacity.
+- Commitment-based discounts create risk: Discounts like Savings Plans or Reserved Instances reduce costs but require long-term commitments.
+If usage drops, organizations may pay for unused capacity.

-• Decentralized resource ownership: Engineers can launch resources independently, which speeds up development but can also lead to uncontrolled spending.
+- Decentralized resource ownership: Engineers can launch resources independently, which speeds up development but can lead to uncontrolled spending.

 The 10 Biggest Cloud Cost Optimization Challenges